owdproject/owd-client/README.md

 # Navigate to the owd-client folder
 cd owd-client

+# Install dependencies using yarn
+yarn install

 # Run OWD in development mode
-npm run serve
+yarn serve
 ```
 This will bootstrap the lerna monorepo, allowing you to run and edit both client and core packages.
 If you intend to contribute to the project, please join our [community chat](https://discord.gg/3KFVP8b).

 ## Supporters

-See all sponsors & backers in the [BACKERS.md](BACKERS.md)
+See all sponsors & backers in the [BACKERS.md](BACKERS.md).

 <a href="https://www.patreon.com/hacklover">
     <img src="https://i.imgur.com/KODHUwR.png" width="160" alt="Become a Patron" />